Thank you for your interest.

 You Can Make a Difference!

-The Shasta County Superior Court is currently accepting applications from citizens interested in being members of the 2020-2021 Shasta County Grand Jury.
+The Shasta County Superior Court has closed the application period for the 2023-2024 Shasta County Grand Jury.

 The grand jury performs a vital independent citizen watchdog function over local public agencies such as the county, cities, school districts, and special districts.
 It chooses its own subjects for investigation, publishes reports that highlight findings, and makes recommendations for improvements to the operations of these local government agencies.